 Jesse Passenier is the winner of the Rogier van Otterloo Award 2017, acknowledging his success in bringing together musical genres in cross-overs, leading his own orchestra and celebrating his skill in orchestral writing.
-Since 2016 three new projects by Jesse Passenier are funded by the New Makers Regulation of the Performing Art Fund NL (FPK).
-In that same year, Jesse founded his Fluid Orchestra, launching the orchestra’s debut album Lit Scenes, for which the Fluid Orchestra was joined by the renowned Dutch string quartet Dudok Quartet Amsterdam.
+In 2016, three of his large projects were funded by the New Makers Regulation of the Performing Art Fund NL (FPK).
+That same year, he founded his Fluid Orchestra, launching the orchestra’s debut album Lit Scenes (2018), for which the Fluid Orchestra was joined by the renowned Dutch string quartet Dudok Quartet Amsterdam.
 This album was released by the USA-based label Odradek Records.

-Passenier is a composer, arranger, conductor, drummer, pianist and vibraphonist.
-In 2013 Jesse concluded his Composing and Arranging Master of Music degree with distinction at the Music Academy of Maastricht, studying with Wolfgang Braun (DE), Michael Abene (USA), Wieland Reißmann (DE) and Henk Meutgeert (NL), and had masterclasses with Vince Mendoza (USA).
-Now he is an educator at the Music Academy of Maastricht himself.
+Passenier is a composer, arranger, conductor, drummer, pianist and vibraphonist, and the artistic director and founder of the Fluid Orchestra, and the Fluid Festival.
+In 2013, Passenier concluded his Composing and Arranging Master of Music degree with distinction at Conservatorium Maastricht (NL), studying with Wolfgang Braun (DE), Michael Abene (USA), Wieland Reißmann (DE) and Henk Meutgeert (NL), and had masterclasses with Vince Mendoza (USA).
+Currently, he is teaching Jazz Composing & Arranging and Jazz Master Coordinator at Conservatorium Maastricht himself.